tinacms/tina.io/content/guides/general/inline-blocks/customize-controls.md

 }
 ```

+> **Tip**: The offset values render in _pixels_.

 Right now the focus ring is bleeding off the page.
-First, we'll adjust the offset or the amount of distance between the edge of the block element and where the 'ring' displays.
-And since this component is 'page-width', let's _inset_ the controls to render within the block area.
+First, we'll adjust the offset; this is the amount of distance between the edge of the block element and where the 'ring' displays.
+Since this component is 'page-width', we'll also _inset_ the controls to render within the block area.
 This way if the block renders at the very top of the page, the controls don't get cut off.

 **components/Hero.js**